exasim-project/NeoFOAM/doc/basics/containers.rst

 .. doxygenclass:: NeoFOAM::Field
     :members: size_, data_, exec_

 To run a function on the GPU, the data and function need to be trivially copyable.
-This is not the case with the existing Field class, and it can be viewed as a wrapper around the data.
-To solve this issue, the field class has a public member function called ``field()`` that returns a span that can be used to access the data on the CPU and GPU.
+This is not the case with the existing OpenFOAM Field class , and it can be viewed as a wrapper around the data.
+To solve this issue, the  NeoFOAM field class has a public member function called ``field()`` that returns a span that can be used to access the data on the CPU and GPU.

 .. doxygenclass:: NeoFOAM::Field
     :members: field